For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 I know it sounds crazy, but the number one benefit of having a financial plan is the ability to plan for all of the expected and unexpected financial aspects of your life.

 From a young age, my parents taught me the advantages of personal financial planning.
 I’m proud to say that early indoctrination works.
 I’m not perfect as all my many financial mistakes show, but the foundation is there.

-As I’ve grown, made poor money decisions and paid the price for those decisions, I’ve been reminded again and again how important money management can be.
+As I’ve grown, made poor money decisions and paid the price for those decisions, I’ve been reminded again and again how important knowing and understanding the benefits of financial planning can be.

-I was recently discussing the advantages of personal financial planning with a friend.
-As we were talking, I realized how much of an impact good financial planning has had on my life and the lives of my friends and family.
+I was recently discussing why I’m tired of feeling ashamed of financial success with a friend.
+As we were talking, I realized how much of a benefit good financial planning has had on my life and the lives of my friends and family.

 Money doesn’t buy happiness, but it does buy security and peace of mind.

 If you want to create your first personal financial plan please download my Free PDF Personal Financial Plan Template.

 To learn how to create a personal financial plan check out this post – How to Create a Personal Financial Plan.

 This one seems kind of obvious, but when you plan with a purpose and manage your money effectively, you will actually have money.
 It may take some time to get out of debt and get organized, but as you learn to manage your money you will discover a whole new world of possibilities.

 It is significantly more fun to manage your money than to have it manage you.